mctrl-io/mctrl/README.md

     Mission Statement
       Go Go Mission CTRL!
     Background
-      For the background on Fox and Raven, see their profile in the MetaMission Statement.
+      For the background on Fox and Raven, see their Mission Log on the subject.
 As it pertains to this mission, do note that in 2021 Fox stayed in Slab City for 3 months, living in a classic Toyota Dolphin.
     Requirements
       Personal